 - •The most recent Capital Plan of the Board to provide a context for the accommodation review; - •Background information regarding the schools located within the area of the accommodation review.
-This information is to include, but not necessarily be limited to, the following: - •Organization and programming information for each school under study •Maps of area - oEnrolment and capacity information for each school in the review area;
+This information is to include, but not necessarily be limited to, the following: - eOrganization and programming information for each school under study eMaps of area - eEnrolment and capacity information for each school in the review area;

-- o-Information outlining where students attending each school in the review area reside; - Demographic projections concerning future enrolments at schools within the review area; - oInformation on transportation - oSite plans of schools under study - Expenditures and revenues for each school in the review area with particular emphasis on school operations (ie heating, lighting, cleaning, routine maintenance), school administration; - oInformation regarding renewal needs of each school in the review area; and - e-Information regarding the current community use of each school in the review area. - tenant information/agreements and other relevant information.
-Alternate accommodation plans for the students in the schools located within the area of the accommodation review including suggestions as to where the students could be accommodated, what changes to existing facilities might be required, what programs could be available to the students, and associated transportation requirements.
+- elnformation outlining where students attending each school in the review area reside: - •Demographic projections concerning future enrolments at schools within the review area: - oInformation on transportation - oFloor plans of schools under study - eSite plans of schools under study - oData on portables - Expenditures and revenues for each school in the review area with particular emphasis on school operations (ie heating, lighting, cleaning, routine maintenance), school administration; - elnformation regarding renewal needs of each school in the review area; and elnformation regarding the current community use of each school in the review area. - tenant information/agreements and other relevant information. - eAlternate accommodation plans for the students in the schools located within the area of the accommodation review including suggestions as to where the students could be accommodated, what changes to existing facilities might be required, what programs could be available to the students, and associated transportation requirements.